 The Ethereum distributed ledger is also often mischaracterized as able to “enforce legal contracts” or the so-called smart contracts.
 However, it does the opposite – these smart contract complete the payment terms of a contract voluntarily by pre-agreement of the parties and performs no enforcement function whatsoever.

 I think the potential more cool applications of smart contracts include the possibility of creating invoices that automatically execute a payment when a shipment arrives or the issuance of dividends which are automatically paid to shareholders if corporate profits reach a certain level.
-Imagine the articles of incorporation with dividend rights whereby declarations of dividends are auto paid by smart contracts – how cool is that?
+Imagine the articles of incorporation with dividend rights whereby declarations of dividends are auto paid by smart contracts.

 Cool Law Enforcement Uses